Transcription: Heather McKenzie (HM), interviewed by Rebecca Swanson (RS)

 RS: So, did you have… What was your best memory of boarding school?

 HM: Uh, I enjoyed it.
 It was very different; it was a little touch of England brought out here during the war eras.
 They did Ontario script, for instance – it was absolutely forbidden, we had to learn to write in the straight mode that the British schools taught.

 RS: Can you tell me about your husband?

 HM: Well, he was born down in Windsor and moved here uh, trying to think… I think he was coming in for the short time for high school, the first one in the family.
-His dad was the manager for the old Imperial Bank, which became the Journal Bank of Commerce.
+His dad was the manager for the old Imperial Bank, which became the Canadian Imperial Bank of Commerce.